 - It’s not always about the end process but the adventure of getting there.
 It’s okay to wander around, look at things, peek in the corners, collect fun things, and enjoy the journey with your friends and family.
 I still haven’t finished Lego Harry Potter the way I repeatedly finished Mario Brothers.
 I’m okay with that.
 I’m enjoying the time I spend playing with Hayden.
 I’m enjoying learning the different ways to travel through the game.
 I’m enjoying learning to use a new controller.

-There are loads of things to learn from Harry Potter.
+There are loads of things to learn from any of your favorite characters.
+Life lessons are always there for the taking (or learning).
 There are also tons of life hacks available online that put the story of your choice into perspective along with your own life story.
 I love Harry Potter in all forms.
 And it was the first thing that actually sucked me back into gaming.
 That and Plants vs Zombies.
 That’s a story for another day.

 Do you play some type of video game with your kids?
 Has it been a learning process?
 What’s your favorite?